watson/airplay-protocol/README.md

 Arguments:

 - `position` - A float value representing the location in seconds
-- `callback` - Optional callback.
-Will be called when the scrub request have been processed by the AirPlay server.
-An error object may be given as the first argument
+- `callback` (optional) - Will be called when the request have been processed by the AirPlay server.
+The first argument is an optional Error object.
+The second argument is an instance of [`http.IncomingMessage`][1]

 ### `airplay.rate(speed[, callback])`